-If someone is diagnosed with cancer following , it is generally impossible to know whether that is a case of overdiagnosis.
-So may lead to unnecessary treatments (“overtreatment”).
+If cancer is discovered through screening, it's generally impossible to know whether that person’s diagnosis is a case of overdiagnosis.
+So screening may lead to unnecessary treatments (“overtreatment”).
 Those treatments, such as surgery, are also distressing and sometimes associated with risks.

 Overdiagnosis: An example

-If she had gone for at the age of 65, she would have been diagnosed with breast cancer and faced a lot of psychological stress and unpleasant treatments.
-She and her doctors would then have believed that her tumor had been successfully “cured.”
+If she had gone for screening at the age of 65, she would have been diagnosed with breast cancer and faced a lot of psychological stress and unpleasant treatments.
+She and her treatment team would then have believed that her tumor had been successfully “cured.”
 She wouldn’t actually have lived longer, though.
 But being a cancer patient would have greatly affected her wellbeing and quality of life.

 What other kinds of screening can lead to overdiagnosis?

-Overdiagnosis isn’t only an issue when it comes to cancer .
+Overdiagnosis isn’t only an issue when it comes to cancer screening.
 Other examples include bulges in weak blood vessels (aneurysms) and abnormal-looking spinal discs.
 Some medical conditions are discovered purely by chance – for instance when doing tests for an unrelated medical problem.
 Routine check-ups may also lead to the discovery of abnormal readings or changes in tissue.
-It’s hard to know how often we are “ill” and get better again without ever realizing it.
+It is hard to know how often we are “ill” and get better again without ever realizing it.

 How can overdiagnosis be avoided?

-People who would like to avoid overdiagnosis at all costs would also have to avoid all types of .
+People who would like to avoid overdiagnosis at all costs would also have to avoid all types of screening.